corda/corda/docs/source/api-vault-query.rst

     .. note:: It is a requirement to register any custom contract schemas to be used in Vault Custom queries in the associated `CordaPluginRegistry` configuration for the respective CorDapp using the ``requiredSchemas`` configuration field (which specifies a set of `MappedSchema`)

+All ``QueryCriteria`` implementations are composable using ``and`` and ``or`` operators, as also illustrated above.

+All ``QueryCriteria`` implementations provide an explicitly specifiable set of common attributes:

+1. State status attribute (``Vault.StateStatus``), which defaults to filtering on UNCONSUMED states.
+   When chaining several criterias using AND / OR, the last value of this attribute will override any previous.
+2. Contract state types (``<Set<Class<out ContractState>>``), which will contain at minimum one type (by default this will be ``ContractState`` which resolves to all types).
+   When chaining several criteria using AND / OR, all specified contract state types are combined into a single set.

 An example of a custom query is illustrated here:

 .. literalinclude:: ../../node/src/test/kotlin/net/corda/node/services/vault/VaultQueryTests.kt